KhusainovFarrukh/Progee-API/README.md

 ## Usage

-**Attention!** This project for some configuration properties (username and password of MySQL, secret key of HMAC256 algorithm used to encode/decode JWT token) uses IntelliJ IDEA environment variables.
+**Attention!** This project for some configuration properties (username and password of PostgreSQL, secret key of HMAC256 algorithm used to encode/decode JWT token) uses IntelliJ IDEA environment variables.
 Define your environtment variables or paste your values directly to places where environment variables are used:

-- spring.datasource.username=${MYSQL_USERNAME} at application.properties: line 6
+- spring.datasource.username=${DB_USERNAME} at application.properties: line 6
-- spring.datasource.password=${MYSQL_PASSWORD} at application.properties: line 7
+- spring.datasource.password=${DB_PASSWORD} at application.properties: line 7
 - System.getenv("MY_JWT_SECRET") at JWTUtils: line 34

 ## Contribution